AllenDowney/ThinkDataStructures/search-engine/day02/README.md

 * `WikiSearch minus(WikiSearch that)`
 * `List<Entry<String, Integer>> sort()`

+#### Optional Code

+If you find the exercise above easy, feel free to explore further and enhance your search engine using the suggestions in **Chapter 22.9**.

 ### (Optional) Reading

-If you get stuck during the implementation, you can read Chapter 22 in *Think Algorithms*.
+If you get stuck during the implementation, you can read Chapter 22 (section 22.4 onwards) in *Think Algorithms*.